API Reference

 ) -> AsyncCallableResult:

-Runs a function in a new context with new sessions that have their own connection.
+Runs a function in a new context with new session(s) that have a separate connection.

-It will commit the transaction automatically if callable_func does not raise exceptions.
-Otherwise, the transaction will be rolled back.
+It commits the transaction automatically if callable_func does not raise exceptions.
+Otherwise, the transaction rolls back.

-The intended use is to run multiple database queries concurrently.
+It is intended to allow you to run multiple database queries concurrently.

 example of use: